adamwulf/mcp-template/README.md

    - Minimal template implementation of an MCP server
    - Demonstrates basic integration with the MCP protocol
    - Shows how to leverage the official `mcp-swift-sdk`
+   - Includes a simple tool example (helloworld)

 2. **mcpexample** (Executable)
    - Simple command-line example using the EasyMCP library
+   - Includes both a hello command and a run command
-   - Demonstrates how to create a CLI-based MCP server
+   - The run command starts a full MCP server using stdio transport
    - Uses `ArgumentParser` for CLI argument handling

 3. **EasyMCPTests** (Test Target)
    - Template tests for the EasyMCP library functionality
+   - Includes a basic test for the hello function

 ### Dependencies

 - [swift-argument-parser](https://github.com/apple/swift-argument-parser) (1.3.0+) - Used for CLI argument handling
-- [mcp-swift-sdk](https://github.com/loopwork-ai/mcp-swift-sdk) (main branch) - Core MCP implementation from loopwork-ai
+- [mcp-swift-sdk](https://github.com/adamwulf/mcp-swift-sdk) (branch: "feature/wait-for-complete") - Custom fork of the MCP implementation that adds the ability to wait for the mcp server to finish

 ## Development